 Table of Contents

 If the contract doesn’t specify the change order to use, a contractor may choose to write one.
-They may create it in a spreadsheet or word processor, or even write one by hand.
-What’s most important is that it contains the key pieces of information that helps a property owner approve the change.
+You may create it in a spreadsheet or word processor, or even write one by hand.
+What’s most important is that it contains the key pieces of information that helps a property owner or architect approve the change.

 The change order form should include: